How to Decide When to Retire

 But that is just the beginning.
 You will also have to maintain a financial plan that maps out your monthly cash flow.
 Once you hit retirement, you are no longer receiving paychecks every other week.
 Furthermore, your bills continue to pile up.
 To determine your monthly financial plan, you will need to consider:

 - Spending history

 - Taxes, such as those with traditional IRA withdrawals

 It’s important to analyze each category and map out your financial plan.
 This includes inflation rates, which are historically around three percent.

 Knowing When to Retire and Sticking to It

 Long days at work may feel even longer as you get older.
 But this doesn’t mean you are ready to retire.
 And don’t force yourself into retirement simply because you have reached that age group.
-If you are completely content and enjoying your job, there’s nothing wrong with staying in the workforce.
-Not only will this keep you active, but it will also save you more money.
+If you are content and enjoying your job, there’s nothing wrong with staying in the workforce.
+Not only will it keep you active, but it will also save you more money.